David-Kopczynski/AirsoftBombV2/Arduino/HowToUse.md

 When starting all essential values have been declared for speedsoft:
--Timer at 40 seconds
+-Timer at 15 minutes
--Defuser at 3 seconds
+-Defuser at 5 seconds
 -Code length at 6 characters
 -One input error
 -And as a result, no penalty